Theory of Operation

 Sensor Head Design

-The sensor head is designed to support both reflection and transmission measurements from a single sensor element, using multiple light sources.
+The sensor head is designed to support both reflection and transmission measurements from a single integrated light sensor, using multiple light sources.
 It is articulated using a hinge mechanism that brings the two halves of the unit to a repeatable alignment and parallel position, when an object no thicker than a normal piece of photographic film or paper is placed in-between.

-For reflection measurements, the light source consists of four 3000K white light-emitting diodes (LEDs) arranged and directed so that they shine at a 45° angle to the target.
-This arrangement was chosen to ensure even illumination regardless of surface or alignment imperfections, and because it provides a converging cross-hair effect when positioning a material to be measured.
+For reflection measurements, the light source consists of four 3000K white light emitting diodes (LEDs) arranged and directed so that they shine at a 45° angle to the target.
+This arrangement was chosen to ensure even illumination regardless of surface or alignment imperfections, and because it provides a converging cross-hair effect when positioning a target to be measured.
 The LEDs are driven with a constant current that is matched between all four of them to ensure even illumination.

 For transmission measurements, the light source consists of four 3000K white LEDs and a single 385nm UV LED positioned below a flashed opal diffuser in the base of the unit.
 This arrangement provides the same illumination effect as if both a white and a UV LED were occupying the same spot.
 The white LEDs are driven by a constant current driver that is matched between all for of them to ensure even illumination, while the UV LED has its own separate constant current driver.

-The light path towards the sensor itself, within the sensor head, consists of a focusing lens followed by a UVFS diffuser.
-These help tighten the measurement spot, improve the amount of light that reaches the sensor, and even out the light hitting the surface of the sensor itself.
+The light path towards the sensor itself, within the sensor head, consists of a focusing lens followed by a fixed aperture and a UVFS diffuser.
+These help tighten the measurement spot, increase the amount of light that reaches the sensor, and even out the light hitting the surface of the sensor itself.

 Cross-section (side view)